spatialos/gdk-for-unity/docs/content/deploy.md

 ## Get started with the Playground project

+This guide walks you through starting a SpatialOS game from the Unity Editor, either using SpatialOS running locally on your computer, or using SpatialOS in the cloud.
+It uses the `Playground` as an example which is a basic Unity project using SpatialOS.

 ### Prerequisites

 Before following this guide - make sure you have followed the [setup guide](../setup-and-installing.md).

-### Run a game from your Unity Editor

-You can now run a game from the Unity Editor, either using SpatialOS running locally on your computer, or using SpatialOS in the cloud.
-You can try this out using the `Playground` which is a basic Unity project using SpatialOS.

 ####  Run the `Playground` locally using SpatialOS